Fast Byzantine Total Order Broadcast

-\para{Goal 2: Leader-freedom} The algorithms are leaderless~\cite{dbft-nca18,leaderless-consensus-jpdc23}, meaning they do not rely on any individual server to make progress.
+\paragraph{Leader-freedom.} \tobal is leaderless~\cite{dbft-nca18,leaderless-consensus-jpdc23}, meaning it does not rely on any individual server to make progress.
 Leader-freedom brings three key advantages.
 First, leaderless algorithms result in lower best-case latency, as they avoid the extra message delay associated with serializing messages through a leader (see \cref{fig:latencies}).
-Second, they sidestep the extensive and error-prone logic~\cite{sok-multileader-jsys21} that leader-based solutions require to elect~\cite{stable-leader-election-dc01,pbft-tocs02}, suspect~\cite{polygraph-icdcs21,abc-accountability-ipdps22,bft-forensics-ccs21}, and rotate~\cite{banyan-mw24,carousel-fc22} leaders.
-This translates into a significantly shorter worst-case latency, avoiding the adaptive-adversary scenario where a linear number of faulty leaders has to be detected and discarded before any progress is made~\cite{ds83,consensus-dos-resilience-asiaccs24}.
-Third, leaderless algorithms have the potential for improved fairness.
-Leader-based implementations are usually vulnerable to a malicious leader affecting the order of messages, \eg by censoring or front-running correct clients~\cite{flashboys-sp20,mev-measures-sp22} unless dedicated logic enforces fair ordering~\cite{fair-bft-crypto20,pompe-osdi20,f3b-icdcsw22}.
-In \tobal, every message that reaches all correct servers in a timely fashion is certainly delivered, and cannot be delayed.
+Second, they sidestep the extensive and error-prone logic~\cite{sok-multileader-jsys21} that leader-based solutions require to elect~\cite{stable-leader-election-disc01,pbft-tocs02}, suspect~\cite{polygraph-icdcs21,bft-forensics-ccs21}, and rotate~\cite{banyan-mw24,carousel-fc22} leaders.
+Third, they have the potential for improved fairness.
+Leader-based implementations are usually vulnerable to a malicious leader reordering messages~\cite{flashboys-sp20,mev-measures-sp22} unless dedicated logic enforces fair ordering~\cite{fair-bft-crypto20,pompe-osdi20,f3b-icdcsw22}.
+In \tobal, every message that reaches all correct servers in a timely fashion is delivered, and cannot be delayed.
 For comparison, DAG consensus algorithms~\cite{bullshark-ccs22,mysticeti-ndss25,shoalpp-nsdi25,autobahn-sosp24} are also leaderless but focus on providing high-throughput at the cost of higher latency.